January 29, 2025

 She also revealed plans to construct a hydro-solar power plant at Assop Falls in Riyom LGA to further boost the state’s energy capacity.

-Impact on Local Healthcare Services and Economic Activities
+Impact on Local Healthcare and Economic Activities

 You may also like